sass/sass/doc-src/SASS_CHANGELOG.md

 * Sass functions are now more strict about how keyword arguments can be passed.

+* Decimal numbers now default to five digits of precision after the decimal point.

 ### Backwards Incompatibilities -- Must Read!

 #### `@extend` Warnings